antmicro/kenning-zephyr-runtime/README.md

 This demo requires [pyrenode3](https://github.com/antmicro/pyrenode3/) - please follow installation instructions in its README.

-After configuring the build environment as described in the [Cloning the project and preparing the environment](#cloning-the-project-and-preparing-the-environment), you can build the `demo_app` as follows:
+With the build environment configured as described in the [Cloning the project and preparing the environment](#cloning-the-project-and-preparing-the-environment), you can build the `demo_app` as follows:

-* using microTVM runtime:
+* using the microTVM runtime:
   ```bash
   west build -p always -b hifive_unleashed demo_app -- -DEXTRA_CONF_FILE=tvm.conf
   ```
-* using TFLite Micro runtime:
+* using the TFLite Micro runtime:
   ```bash
   west build -p always -b hifive_unleashed demo_app -- -DEXTRA_CONF_FILE=tflite.conf
   ```

-After building the application with specified board, we can either flash the hardware with it, or simulate it in Renode.
+After building the application with a board specified, we can either flash the hardware with it, or simulate it in Renode.
-To simulate it in Renode, generate board's `repl` platform file using:
+To simulate it in Renode, generate the board's `repl` platform file using:

 ```bash
 west build -t board-repl